Mrdynamic-soni/Rethink-database-docs/README.md

 *sudo apt-get install rethinkdb*

-## After installing rethink databse in ubuntu you need to start rethik databse
+## After installing rethink databse in ubuntu you need to start rethink databse

 ### Rethink databse provides a GUI interface to perform all the actions